-PBIS (Positive Behavior Interventions and Supports) is a team based systemic approach in teaching behavioral expectations throughout the school.
-It is based on a proactive model which teaches the behaviors, reinforces and recognizes children who are able to model these behaviors and has systems in place to support children who have a difficult time.
-The entire school community is needed to be actively involved in order to make the system successful.
+PBIS (Positive Behavior Interventions and Supports) is a team-based systemic approach to teaching behavioral expectations throughout the school.
+It is based on a proactive model which teaches the behaviors, reinforces and recognizes children who can model these behaviors and has systems in place to support children who have a difficult time.
+The entire school community needs to be actively involved to make the system successful.
 PBIS is a school-wide framework for establishing a positive culture in the school.